core-methods-in-edm/assignment6/README.md

 * If you could only choose one thing to predict the score for each member of your group (raw data variable, a cluster or a PC) what would it be and why?
 * Create a visualization that supports your conclusion
 * Based on your conclusion devise an intervention that would help novice members of your group imporve their performance

+### Task V
+* Submit a link to your Github repo containing your data, visualizations and conclusions to charles.lang@tc.columbia.edu by 5pm EDT 12/14/20.

+Goog luck!

 # Examples of Past Projects